MS/PhD Degree Program

 Second Milestone Project:

-After completing the requirements of the master’s thesis, all PhD students will complete a second milestone, usually in the third year of graduate work.
-Students in the Clinical Psychology PhD program can satisfy this requirement with (a) a Major Area Paper (MAP); (b) an empirical manuscript submitted for publication; (c) an applied clinical research project (e.g., consultation project or clinical case study) submitted for publication; or (d) a grant proposal with the student as Principal Investigator submitted for review.
+After completing the requirements of the master’s thesis, all PhD students will complete a second milestone, usually in the third year of graduate work, which varies by graduate program in Psychology.
 Students in the Experimental Psychology PhD program can satisfy this requirement with a (a) a Specialty Examination;(b) a Major Area Paper (MAP); (c) a grant proposal with the student as Principal Investigator submitted for review; or (d) an empirical manuscript submitted for publication.
-School Psychology PhD students must complete a written comprehensive examination to satisfy the Second Milestone requirement.
 All alternatives require committees (three faculty members), proposal defenses, and final defenses.

 Comprehensive Educational Requirements:

 All MS/PhD students are required to complete PSYC 7301 /PSYC 8301 , and PSYC 7302 /PSYC 8302 during the first two years.
 With permission of the Major Professor and Graduate Coordinator, students may substitute PSYC 7303 /PSYC 8303 for PSYC 7302 /PSYC 8302 as their required course.
 Clinical Psychology and School Psychology MS/PhD students are required to complete PSYC 7000 /PSYC 8000 .
 Also, for both semesters in the first year, all MS/PhD students must attend weekly colloquium series to acquaint them with issues of research and professional ethics and professional opportunities in the department and in the discipline.